Canadian Dividend Investors

 Bruce Smith

-Some mathematically inclined researchers have suggested that the true or intrinsic financial value of the common shares of a company can be determined using discounted cash flow (DCF) analysis.
-That is, the intrinsic financial value of a share is equal to the total value of all the dividends expected to be paid per common share into the indefinite future, discounted to the present value.
+A number of financial experts have suggested that the true or intrinsic financial value of the common shares of a company can be determined using discounted cash flow (DCF) analysis.
+That is, the financial value of a common share is equal to the total value of all the dividends expected to be paid per share into the indefinite future, discounted to the present value.
 (Present value is based on the fact that a dollar in your hands today is worth more than a dollar that will be paid to you 10 years from now, because of the effects of monetary inflation).
-From a mathematical perspective this approach is eminently rational.

-The annual discount rate (inflation rate) that should be applied to the dividend each year into the future.
+2) The annual discount rate (the inflation rate) that should be applied to the dividend each year into the indefinite future.